 The Disclosure Dilemma: Nuclear Intelligence and International Organizations

-Scholars have long argued that international institutions solve information problems through increased transparency.
-This article introduces a distinct problem that instead requires such institutions keep information secret.
-We argue that states often seek to reveal intelligence about other states’ violations of international rules and laws but are deterred by concerns about revealing the sources and methods used to collect it.
-Properly equipped international institutions, however, can mitigate these dilemmas by analyzing and acting on sensitive information while protecting it from wide disclosure.
-Using new data on intelligence sharing with the International Atomic Energy Agency and analyses of the full universe of nuclear proliferation cases, we demonstrate that reforms that strengthened the Agency’s intelligence safeguarding capabilities led to greater intelligence-sharing and fewer nuclear-related transgressions.
-However, our theory suggests that solving these dilemmas provides informed states with a subtle form of influence that creates tension with the normative goal of international transparency.
+Scholars have long argued that international organizations solve information problems through increased transparency.
+This article introduces a distinct problem that instead requires such institutions to keep information secret.
+We argue that states often seek to reveal intelligence about other states' violations of international rules and laws but are deterred by concerns about revealing the sources and methods used to collect it.
+Properly equipped international organizations, however, can mitigate these dilemmas by analyzing and acting on sensitive information while protecting it from wide dissemination.
+Using new data on intelligence disclosures to the International Atomic Energy Agency and an analysis of the full universe of nuclear proliferation cases, we demonstrate that strengthening the Agency's intelligence protection capabilities led to greater intelligence sharing and fewer suspected nuclear facilities.
+However, our theory suggests that this solution gives informed states a subtle form of influence and is in tension with the normative goal of international transparency.

 Keywords: Global Governance, IAEA, Intelligence, International Organizations, International Law, Nuclear Weapons